woaitsAryan/interview-coder-self-host/README.md

 bun install
 ```

-2. Create `.env` files file and populate with your credentials
+1. Create `.env` files and populate with the appropriate credentials

 ```bash
 cp .env.sample .env
 cp .env.local.sample .env.local
 ```

-3. Do supabase login and migrations
+3. Login with your supabase CLI and do migrations

 ```bash
 supabase login